Week 1 (August 25-29)

 Intro to class.
 Walk around the site.
 How to post in OpenLab.
 Housekeeping: Slack, Perusall.

-- Slack: Here’s the invitation again.
-So join and say hello in the #general-questions-and-comments channel.
+- Slack: Here’s the Slack invitation to join again.
+So join and say hello in the #general-comments-and-questions channel.

 HW for Aug 30: